 - Infection around the brain and spinal cord (meningitis).
 Meningitis is a serious and sometimes life-threatening infection of the fluid and membranes (meninges) surrounding the brain and spinal cord.

 - Irritation around the heart (pericarditis).
-This is swelling and irritation of the pericardium, the thin membrane that surrounds the heart.
-Mild pericarditis may improve without treatment, but more-serious cases may require antibiotic therapy.
+This is swelling and irritation of the thin membrane that surrounds the heart (pericardium).

 - Bone infection (osteomyelitis).
 Tularemia bacteria sometimes spread to the bones.